-Microsoft Search shows the content that your organization has stored in Microsoft 365 or indexed through connectors.
-Microsoft Search does not search across tenants or show results from content that's shared by other organizations.
+Microsoft Search shows the content that your organization has stored in Microsoft 365 or has indexed through connectors.
+Microsoft Search doesn't search across tenants or show results from content that's shared by other organizations.
 If your organization has set up a hybrid SharePoint environment using cloud hybrid search, Microsoft Search returns search results from both online and on-premises SharePoint content, including any external content you've connected to your SharePoint Server environment.
 Learn more about hybrid search environments.

 How Microsoft Search works

 When a user searches, Microsoft Search processes the query and parses search intent from larger phrases, using Artificial Intelligence (AI) to learn common superfluous phrases users add to their queries that don't impact their search intent.
 For example, when a user searches for "how to change my password" we extract the less important words from the query and trigger based on the relevant ones like "change password".

 The search results that the user has permission to see are presented on the search results page.
 Microsoft Search uses intelligent ranking algorithms to order results based on relevance.

 In Microsoft Search only the content that a user has permission to see can appear in search results.
 A user might, for example, have permission to see a file because the user created it, it was shared with the person or with a larger group that includes the user, or it’s stored in a folder or location that the user has permission to access.